Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 # Parcel Open Standard (POS)

+> Parcel is an advanced light-weight general-purpose functional/procedural node-based visual scripting platform and workflow execution engine built on top of C# .Net, with support for Python (both in the form of interoperation and embedded usage).
 > (Motto) Make advanced data analysis easy and fun.
 Use visual and graphical programming to solve common problems.
 > A scripting platform is just one-third of the solution: the other two is domain specific methods, and actually getting the work done.
 But a good platform can make one start far.